Slow Cooker Steel Cut Oats made with quick steel cut oats, berries, bananas, maple syrup, and nuts are an easy, high-fiber breakfast!

 How long does cooked oatmeal last in the fridge?

 Slow cooker oatmeal is perfect for meal prep.
-It will keep in the refrigerator for up to six days.
+It will keep in the refrigerator in an airtight container for up to six days.
 To reheat it, add a splash of milk or water, and heat it in the microwave or on the stove until warm.

 Variations: